 Youth Sounding Board

-The European Commisssion is inviting young people between 18 to 30 years old, from Africa, Asia, the Pacific, the Middle East, Latin America, and the Caribbean, as well as from the European Union to join the Youth Sounding Board for International Partnerships and share their ideas in EU external action and international cooperation.
+The European Commission is inviting young people between 18 to 30 years old, from Africa, Asia, the Middle East, the Pacific and Latin America, and the Caribbean, as well as from Europe to join the Youth Sounding Board for International Partnerships and share their ideas in EU external action and international cooperation.

-The Youth Sounding Board will be composed of 25 young people from across the world (EU and non-EU countries), in particular:
+The Youth Sounding Board will be composed of 25 young people from across the world (EU and non-EU countries), with practical experience in youth participation processes, youth policies, or engaged in youth organisations and/or youth-led initiatives.

 Eligible participants should